 Italian Was A Quintessential Resource For My Career

-I graduated from DePauw in 2011 after completing my studies in Economics and Mathematics.
-While at DePauw, I was also part of the Management Fellows and ITAP programs, I was involved in the International Student Association, and I also completed a semester at Queen Mary University of London.
+I graduated from DePauw in 2011 after completing my studies in economics and mathematics.
+While at DePauw, I was also part of the Management Fellows and ITAP programs, I was involved in the International Student Association, and I completed a semester of study abroad at Queen Mary University of London.

-Prior to joining the DePauw community, I studied in an Italian school, so naturally, I wanted to build on my language capabilities.
-I learned about the academic opportunities with the Modern Languages Department, and I made every effort to sign up for any classes offered in the Italian program.
-As a result, I had the opportunity to work with and learn from extraordinary teachers, such as Prof. Francesca Seaman, who helped me further improve my Italian.
+Prior to joining the DePauw community, I studied in an Italian school.
+So, naturally, I wanted to build on my language capabilities.
+I learned about the academic opportunities with the modern languages department, and I made every effort to sign up for any classes offered in the Italian program.
+As a result, I had the opportunity to work with and learn from extraordinary teachers, such as Professor Francesca Seaman, who helped me further improve my Italian.
 More importantly, I became truly appreciative of the Italian culture and history and managed to ultimately build on my international perspective.

-My time at DePauw, and my interaction with the Modern Languages department in particular, turned out to be quint-essential when it came to gaining work experience and later on pursuing a career in management consulting.
-On one hand, my knowledge in Italian allowed me to explore more opportunities globally (I pursued a three-month internship in marketing in Rome - probably the place to be for every student).
+My time at DePauw, and my interaction with the modern languages department in particular, turned out to be quintessential when it came to gaining work experience and later on pursuing a career in management consulting.
+On one hand, my knowledge in Italian allowed me to explore more opportunities globally (I pursued a three-month internship in marketing in Rome -- the place to be for every student).
 On the other hand, the international experience I gained through my classes and experience abroad turned out to be a unique selling point during interviews and ultimately helped me stand out as a candidate in any application.

 It is because of the invaluable education and the breadth of experiences I have had while at DePauw that I have managed to travel around the world and pursue my career goals.
 I encourage every student to not only make use of the resources offered by the university, but to also seek the opportunity to enhance their international experience!